 Safety and costs

 The cost of living (taxes, groceries, rent, etc.) is also higher in more populated areas.
-On average, a person entering an independent living community in Boston pays upwards of $3,000 a month for housing, plus more for additional care.
+On average, a person entering an independent living community or assisted living community in Boston pays upwards of $3,000 a month for housing, plus more for additional care.
 Looking outside of the Boston area has the potential to save you thousands of dollars a year.
 The Overlook’s pricing plan is significantly below Worcester County’s median housing value, making it an affordable option for residents looking at retirement communities away from the hubbub of a busy city.

 Away from the city but close enough for trips

 You don’t have to live right inside of the city to enjoy its offerings or activities.
-Since The Overlook is only a relatively short distance – only about an hour away from Boston, Hartford and Providence; day or weekend trips are a breeze.
+Since The Overlook is only a relatively short distance – about an hour away from Boston, Hartford and Providence; day or weekend trips are a breeze.
 So you still have the opportunity to visit fun historic museums, festivals and sporting events with friends and family whenever you’d like.

 Newer living areas and amenities

 Boston is one of the oldest cities in the United States and is widely considered to be the historic capital of the country.
 Due to this, buildings, living areas and amenities can appear to be old and outdated if they’re not kept up properly.
+Therefore, Boston retirement communities can be a little dated.

 Quality is important at The Overlook, which is why we take care in maintaining the conditions of our buildings, grounds and amenities.
 This is also the reason behind why we provide updated amenities such as an indoor heated pool, state-of-the-art fitness center and a Performing Arts Center.